RichardFreedman/Encoding_Music/08_RILM/RILM_Data_Guide.md

 #### `entry` and `level` values

 Now we begin to understand how the data are organized.
 Each 'row' corresponds to  *one level* of *one subject entry* for that article.
-And so if we further limit these results to only those where the `entry` is 1, we will find a tiny dataframe that includes (in order) each of the successive "levels" (see the `level` colum for that entry).
+And so if we further limit these results to only those where the `entry` value is "1", we will find a tiny dataframe that includes (in order) each of the successive "levels" for that entry (see the `level` column).

-- An 'entry' can have more than one 'level'.
-- A given 'level' can only belong to one 'entry'.

 <br>